Miqat: Al-Ḥaram

-The Ḥaram is the sacred precinct of Mecca within which certain acts are considered unlawful which may be lawful elsewhere.
+The haram is the sacred precinct of Mecca within which certain acts are considered unlawful which may be lawful elsewhere.
 It is prohibited to hunt wild animals, damage any plant or tree, graze animals, carry weapons, fight, or behave in a manner that will violate the sanctity of Al-Masjid Al-Ḥarām.
-If a violation is carried out within the precinct of the Haram, an animal sacrifice (دَمّ) or gift of charity (ṣadaqah) is required as expiation.
-The boundaries of the Haram are the following:
+If a violation is carried out within the precinct of the haram, a penalty (دَمّ) or gift of charity (ṣadaqah) is required as expiation.
+The boundaries of the haram are the following: